sankarvj/relay/README.md

 4. The pipeline flows will always hold the node type called stage.
 100. More about this in the package internal/rule READ.ME

-### Random Assumptions In This Project Are Captured Here.
-(Please read & understand before start writing the code)
-1. The reference field with DOM type `DomSelect` implicitly means that the field unit is associated with the reference.
-So, the choices for that field unit must be populated in the fields section in the item retrive call.
-(check `updateReferenceFields` in the `item.go` for implementation details)

 ---------------xxxxxxxxx---------------xxxxxxxxx---------------xxxxxxxxx---------------xxxxxxxxx---------------
 ### Current shots